-Somali waters support a range of activities from fishing to shipping.
+Somali waters support a range of activities including domestic fishing, development projects, foreign fishing, and shipping.
 Small coastal fishing communities and large urban areas alike depend on coastal resources for food, transportation, goods, and global access.
 While each activity or resource can be managed independently, a more holistic view of the marine and coastal space illuminates areas where activities overlap, compete, or conflict.
 As the region’s population grows and the economy develops, activities within each maritime sector will also increase, placing greater strain on resources.

 Outlining and understanding these interactions will enable the creation of appropriate management measures that incorporate stakeholder needs, and conserve the coastal space and resources within it for long-term benefit, while avoiding potential conflict.
 For example, violent clashes occur between foreign and domestic vessels attempting to fish in the same area and for the same species.
 Shipping could exacerbate these issues if vessel traffic increases and overlaps with fishing grounds to reduce fuel use or transit time, putting shipping vessels in contact with fishers.
 Over time, these human activities will further impact the natural environment by removing resources, causing physical damage, or polluting the water.
 Comprehensive management plans that take into account the need to expand the blue economy while preserving the resources that support it will support progress towards a sustainable future for Somalis.